baleada/docs/src/prose/utilities/index.md

 - **Center** utilities, which make it easy to center elements or their contents, regardless of flex vs. grid, flex direction, etc.
 - **Corner** utilities, which make it easy to place elements or their contents in a specific corner, regardless of flex vs. grid, flex direction, etc.
 - **Edge** utilities, which make it easy to place elements or their contents in the center of a specific edge, regardless of flex vs. grid, flex direction, etc.
-- **Dimension** utilities, which are shorthand for creating elements with the same height and width.
+- **Dimension** utilities, which are shorthand for creating elements with the same width and height.
-- **Stretch** utilities, which are shorthand for making an element full height or width while setting a max height or width.
+- **Stretch** utilities, which are shorthand for making an element full width or height while setting a max width or height.

 We'll cover those categories and their classes [below](#classes), but first, let's look at how you can configure Baleada Utilities to disable categories of utilities that you don't want.